hazelweakly/hazelweakly.me/src/_resume/cv.md

 ::: cv

+Influential engineering leader and sought-after international keynote speaker;
-Influential engineering leader, experienced in developer experience, observability, and distributed systems, with a focus on organizational change, holistic efficiency, and driving cross-functional business results in a sustainable manner.
+experienced in developer experience, observability, resilience, and distributed systems;
+with a focus on organizational change, holistic efficiency, and driving cross-functional business results in a sustainable manner.

 :::